makalu/makalu.github.com/blog/_posts/2015-09-23-chessdrop-design-details.markdown

 ## Communicating positional evaluation

 Like many chess products, ChessDrop includes an “engine” that can be used to evaluate the current position on the board.
-Engines return their evaluations as a positive or negative number.
+Engines return their evaluations as a positive or negative numbers.
 Anything between +1 and -1 would be considered equal.
 An evaluation like +3 or -3, on the other hand, would communicate a winning advantage for white or black, respectively.

 In addition to displaying the numerical evaluation, as most products do, we wanted to additionally communicate the positional evaluation in a visual way, and arrived at a solution which involves the vertical background color weighting, dynamically adjusted from move-to-move.

 ![][3]

-At each move in the game, we also display the game continuation (series of moves) that the chess engine calculates as optimal at this point in the game.
-The ChessDrop user can, if desired, tap or click into that continuation to explore it, and can return to the recorded game moves at any time.
+At each point in the game, we also display directly below the recorded moves, the game continuation (series of moves) that the chess engine calculates as optimal.
+The ChessDrop user can, if desired, tap or click into that continuation to explore it, and then return to the recorded game at any time.

 ## Annotating the game with comments

 Chess players (and their trainers) depend on the ability to annotate their recorded games with comments.
-Most chess products display those comments in the textual representation of the game:
+Most chess products display those comments in the textual representation of the game, as you can see here.

 ![][4]